jphein/boxen/README.md

 [KVM-VDI] provides VDI based remote desktop for all OS's using KVM and Spice.
 It uses GlusterFS for clustered storage and CTDB for shares.
 Epoptes provides management and live interaction with all clients.
+Roadmap: Have an Ubuntu cloud version for large nonprofits with 6 servers or more.
+Make into a .deb package.
 Requirements: Two real metal computers.

 To install, use an [Ubuntu LiveCD for Ubuntu 16.04 Server][Ubuntu] LiveCD.